Updated March 24, 2021

 If you do plan to travel and will be returning to campus, please note:

-- You must complete the COVID Risk Assessment Form 3-7 days prior to returning to campus to allow the Global and Community Health Team at UHS to advise whether a 14-day quarantine is required by the University upon return, depending on current State of New Jersey regulations.
+- You must complete the COVID Risk Assessment Form 3-7 business days prior to returning to campus to allow the Global and Community Health Team at UHS to advise whether a 10-day quarantine is required by the University upon return, depending on current State of New Jersey regulations.

 - You cannot reduce the length of quarantine by receiving a negative COVID test result.
-As it can take up to 14 days from exposure to test positive or experience symptoms, negative tests are not sufficient to end self-quarantine early.
-This is a State of New Jersey requirement.
+As it can take several days from exposure to test positive or experience symptoms, negative tests are not sufficient to end self-quarantine early.

 See the NJ self-quarantine for travelers FAQ for more information.